Contact: Jordan Thompson

-The Leadership Education Advocacy Development (LEAD) Group was created because there is a fundamental need to promote and educate individuals on their rights and responsibilities.
+The Leadership Education Advocacy Development (LEAD) Group was created because there is a fundamental need to promote and educate individuals with disabilities on their rights and responsibilities.

 LEAD offers opportunities for new members to join the group by attending an education night.
 Education nights are designed to bring individuals receiving services together to learn about a variety of topics of interest, such as voting education and registration, or public transportation resources.
 The ultimate goal for LEAD is to partner with the community and meet with other advocacy groups to effectively advocate for legislative changes that will bring positive changes to people with disabilities.